 But you need to find that balance of the right nudging along without being annoying, keeping the interest there as the couple is going through their search (this is were some of those tips and idea articles can come in real handy).
 And with the right balance you can lock in your client!

 Hey, Remember Me?

 So you’ve wrapped up your event with your client.
 Now it’s time to remind them to review your services.
-Personally I submit an email out at the end of every wedding thanking them for my service and giving them links to the dominant review sites.
-Given that many couples go on honeymoon right after, and then returning back they may have a lot on their plate including moving in together or buying their first house, sometimes it can take a while to get their reviews in.
-So I will send reminders for a bit and in general a good portion of my clients participate in reviewing my services.
+Personally, I submit an email out at the end of every wedding thanking them for my service and giving them links to the dominant review sites.
+Given that many couples go on a honeymoon right after, and then returning back they may have a lot on their plate including moving in together or buying their first house, sometimes it can take a while to get their reviews in.
+So I will send reminders for a bit and in general, a good portion of my clients participate in reviewing my services.

 There is a reason why I put Yelp in this section but faded them out.
 There are gotchas with Yelp.
 First, they weigh their rankings such that if you have someone new on Yelp reviewing you, or with just a couple reviews, they will most likely demote that review.
 That pretty much sucks, but they legally can do it.
 They are also officially saying that businesses should not solicit reviews and I (and others) personally think that is the wrong approach.
-At that rate a business should never advertise a Yelp sticker on site since that would be encouraging reviewing.
+At that rate, a business should never advertise a Yelp sticker on site since that would be encouraging reviewing.
 But I digress.